-This rule requires examination candidates to produce documented proof of their identity.
+This rule requires examination candidates to produce documented proof of their identity to the examination invigilator.
 All means of identification must be current and valid.
 The types of photographic identification that are acceptable to the Director for purposes of rule 66.13(a)(1) are:

-- A New Zealand or foreign Passport, or - Photographic identity cards issued by the New Zealand Defence Force, New Zealand Police, New Zealand Fire Service, New Zealand Transport Agency; or, CAA Airport Identity Card, or - New Zealand Fire Arms Licence, or - Statutory declaration of photographic identity made in accordance with the Oaths and Declarations Act 1957.
+- A New Zealand or foreign passport, - Photographic identity cards issued by the New Zealand Defence Force, New Zealand Police, New Zealand Fire Service, New Zealand Transport Agency; or CAA Airport Identity Card,

+- New Zealand Firearms Licence, or - Statutory declaration of photographic identity made in accordance with the Oaths and Declarations Act 1957.